AstarNetwork/builders-program/README.md

 ## Who and what are we looking for?

 Unlike other acceleration programs, our program is **idea agnostic**.
-Our focus has always been on the community and product development and as such, the Shiden Network Acceleration Program is designed in a similar fashion - we are interested in **high quality teams** that are building **applications that the community wants** and have shown a **track record of successfully delivering on their milestones**.
+Our focus has always been on the community and product development and as such, the Shiden Network Acceleration Program is designed in a similar fashion - we are interested in **high quality teams** that are building **applications that the community wants**.

-There is also a separate track for new and innovative ideas so if you think you fall under that category, please apply [here](#how-to-apply).
+This can be broadly categorised under 2 different tracks, the ecosystem track and the innovation track.

+### Ecosystem Track

+As the name suggests, the ecosystem track is an umbrella term to categorise any applications or services that can help improve the adoption of the ecosystem.
+Some common examples include:

+- dApps (dexes, lending platforms, mixers, insurance)
+- developer tools (libraries, pallets, debugging tools)
+- infrastructure (custodians, bridges, oracles, analytics)
+- integration grants (port over and maintain dapps from other blockchains)

+### Innovation Track

+The innovation track is focused primarily on research and theory.
+Some examples of what falls under the innovation track could be code obfuscation, cryptography, reputation systems or even unique dapp ideas.

 ## Why should I apply?